 Description of program activities: WSU Pullman and the City of Pullman developed an interagency agreement in order for WSU Pullman to meet the City Code without requiring City approval and inspections for applicable projects.
 EHS submits an annual report to the City detailing what projects were constructed in the previous year and what activities (inspections, reports, enforcement actions, etc.) were performed.
-The most current report was submitted to the City on March 2, 2023.
+The most current report was submitted to the City on January 17, 2024.

 Ensure that all construction projects under the control of WSU Pullman which require a construction stormwater permit obtain coverage under the NPDES General Permit for Stormwater Discharges Associated with Construction Activities.

 Description of program activities: WSU Pullman is in compliance with this requirement for applicable projects.
 EHS obtains the permit from the Department of Ecology and transfers it to the contractor for the duration of the project.
 EHS reviews and approves Stormwater Site Plans and Stormwater Pollution Prevention Plans.
 EHS inspects the BMPs on site until the project is completed.
 EHS also submits a Notice of Termination to Ecology.
-Currently the only construction project that is permitted is the South High Reservoir/East Reservoir Demolition project.
+Currently the only construction projects that are permitted are the Taylor Sports Complex, REC3 Plant Biosciences, and Schweitzer Engineering Building.
+The South High Reservoir/East Reservoir Demolition project was completed and stabilized in early 2024, and the permit terminated.
 No other projects are planned that would require a permit this year.